Skip to main content

 Returns:

-A tuple of two DataFrames: "good" (may include rows with warnings but no result columns) and "bad" (rows with errors or warnings and the corresponding result columns).
+A tuple of two DataFrames: "good" (may include rows with warnings but no result columns) and "bad" (rows with errors or warnings and the corresponding result columns) and an optional Observation which tracks data quality summary metrics.
+Summary metrics are returned by any DQEngine with an observer specified.

 Raises: